 - Enclosing the wiring connections and protecting them from physical damage

-- Providing means for mounting the electrical device and securing the electrical cable(s) serving the device
+- Providing a means for mounting the electrical device and securing the electrical cable(s) serving the device

-- Preventing accidental contact with live wires and terminals, by a person, animal, or building material
+- Preventing accidental contact with live wires and terminals

 - Protecting against fires by containing live wires that may come loose from the device

-It's important to understand these functions to make sure your electrical equipment is ok to use without a box.
-For example, if you have a light fixture that doesn't need a box for mounting, but the wiring connections are not protected by some kind of cover—so they are exposed when you remove the globe to replace the light bulb—you should not use the fixture without a box.
-Another example is a fixture that meets all of the criteria of a box but lacks a cable clamp so that the incoming electrical cable is not properly secured to the fixture (the wiring connections inside the fixture don't count).
-This is a common code violation.
+If you intend to use any device without a junction box, it's critical that its wire connection system serves all these necessary functions provided by a standard junction box.
+For example, if you have a light fixture that doesn't need a box for mounting, but the wiring connections are not protected by some kind of cover, then you can't use the fixture without a junction box.
+Or, if a fixture meets all of the criteria of a box but lacks a cable clamp, don't use it without a box.

 Types of Devices That Don't Need Boxes

 The first clue that a device is designed to be used without a junction box is that it has its own complete housing.
-It also doesn't have wires coming out of it because they are contained in the housing.
+And it generally will not have any wire leads extruding from it, because these wires are contained inside a wire connection compartment.
 Common examples of electrical devices that require no junction boxes include: